andrew/ultimate-awesome/README.md

 - [awesome-construct](https://github.com/ConstructCommunity/awesome-construct) - A curated list of tools, tutorials, examples, and much more, for the awesome game development engines Construct 2 and Construct 3.
 - [awesome-cytodata](https://github.com/cytodata/awesome-cytodata) - A curated list of awesome cytodata resources.
 - [awesome-dreamcast](https://github.com/dreamcastdevs/awesome-dreamcast) - A collection of useful link and tool for Sega #Dreamcast development.
+- [awesome-depin](https://github.com/iotexproject/awesome-depin) - A curated list of all DePIN research, projects and resources.
 - [awesome-multibody-dynamics-simulation](https://github.com/jslee02/awesome-multibody-dynamics-simulation) - :sunglasses: A curated list of resources for multibody dynamics simulation papers.
 - [awesome-vr-ux](https://github.com/mauricesvay/awesome-vr-ux) - Awesome VR UX.
+- [awesome-puredata](https://github.com/MikeMorenoDSP/awesome-puredata) - A curated list of resources for visual programming language Pure Data.
 - [awesome-privacy-engineering](https://github.com/mplspunk/awesome-privacy-engineering) - A curated list of resources related to privacy engineering.
 - [awesome-quic](https://github.com/xileteam/awesome-quic) - A collection of various awesome lists for QUIC related articles, presentations, and open source implementations.
 Update weekly.
 - [awesome-hyperspectral-image-unmixing](https://github.com/xiuheng-wang/awesome-hyperspectral-image-unmixing) - Resource collection for the paper "Integration of Physics-Based and Data-Driven Models for Hyperspectral Image Unmixing: A summary of current methods" (SPM 2023).